mkgold/dhintro19/course-schedule.md

 ## 10/23 - Design / infrastructure

+*Readings*

-Kelly Baker Josephs and Teanu Reid, "After the Collaboration"
+* Kelly Baker Josephs and Teanu Reid, "After the Collaboration"

-Angela Sutton, "The Digital Overhaul of the Archive of Ecclesiastical and Secular Sources for Slave Societies (ESSSS)"
+* Angela Sutton, "The Digital Overhaul of the Archive of Ecclesiastical and Secular Sources for Slave Societies (ESSSS)"

-Bethany Nowiskie, "Capacity Through Care"
+* Bethany Nowiskie, "Capacity Through Care"

-Star, Susan Leigh.
+* Star, Susan Leigh.
 “The Ethnography of Infrastructure.”

-Miriam Posner, "See No Evil?"
+* Miriam Posner, "See No Evil?"

-Stephen Jackson, "Rethinking Repair"
+* Stephen Jackson, "Rethinking Repair"

-Alex Gil interview with Ernesto Orzozo
+* Alex Gil interview with Ernesto Orzozo

 **Assignment: PRAXIS Visualization assignment due**

 ## 10/30 - Access / Minimal Computing

+*Readings*

-Kathleen Fitzpatrick, Generous Thinking (selections)
+* Kathleen Fitzpatrick, Generous Thinking (selections)

-Cristina Venegas, "Tourism and the Social Ramifications of Media Technologies"*
+* Cristina Venegas, "Tourism and the Social Ramifications of Media Technologies"*

-Johanna Drucker, "Pixel Dust: Illusions of Innovation in Scholarly Publishing"
+* Johanna Drucker, "Pixel Dust: Illusions of Innovation in Scholarly Publishing"

-Alex Gil, Design for Diversity: The Case of Ed
+* Alex Gil, Design for Diversity: The Case of Ed

+*Sites to Explore*

+* DHdebates site

-Case studies: DHdebates site; sx salon/sx archipelagos
+* sx salon/sx archipelagos

+* Open-Access publications on the CUNY Academic Commons

+* Manifold

 ## 11/6 - Text

+*Readings*

-Underwood, Ted.
+* Underwood, Ted.
 "A Genealogy of Distant Reading."
 Digital Humanities Quarterly, vol. 11, no. 2, 2017.

-Klein, Lauren F. “Distant Reading after Moretti.”
+* Klein, Lauren F. “Distant Reading after Moretti.”
 Lklein, 2018.

-Ramsay, Stephen.
+* Ramsay, Stephen.
 “The Hermeneutics of Screwing Around; or What You Do with a Million Books.”
 Pastplay: Teaching and Learning History with Technology, edited by Kevin Kee, University of Michigan Press, 2014, pp. 111–20.

-Witmore, Michael.
+* Witmore, Michael.
 "Text: A Massively Addressable Object."
 Debates in the Digital Humanities: 2012, edited by Matthew K. Gold.
 University of Minnesota Press, 2012.

-So, Richard Jean.
+* So, Richard Jean.
 "All Models are Wrong."
 PMLA, vol. 132, no. 3, May 2017, pp. 668-673.

 **Assignment: PRAXIS text mining assignment due**

 ## 11/13 - Pedagogy

+*Readings*

-Ryan Cordell, How Not to Teach Digital Humanities
+* Ryan Cordell, How Not to Teach Digital Humanities

-Lizabeth Paravisini-Gebert, "Review of Puerto Rico Syllabus: Essential Tools for Critical Thinking about the Puerto Rican Debt Crisis"
+* Lizabeth Paravisini-Gebert, "Review of Puerto Rico Syllabus: Essential Tools for Critical Thinking about the Puerto Rican Debt Crisis"

-Roopika Risam, "Postcolonial Digital Pedagogy" (Chapter excerpt)
+* Roopika Risam, "Postcolonial Digital Pedagogy" (Chapter excerpt)

-Marta Effinger-Crichlow, "A Pedagogical Search for Home and Care"
+* Marta Effinger-Crichlow, "A Pedagogical Search for Home and Care"

 *Multimedia to explore:*